chrisWolter/yesfam-skitrip/docs/accommodation/README.md

 # Accommodations
 We currently don't have a fixed accommodation, but we have some reservated.
-The Accommodation will be booked as soon as the signup is finished and we have an exact number of participants. \
+The accommodation will be booked as soon as the signup is finished and we have an exact number of participants. \
-But to have a better idea how those accomodations look like, here are some of them:
+But to have a better idea how the accomodations look like, here are some of them:

 ## Accommodation 1
 ### 4 Vallees, Switzerland